 The hat has dimension to it while the lowercase type and the emphasized (slicer blade visual) apostrophe both are flat as can be.
 I am not the only one that is a bit confused by this, but I believe I can see where they are going.

-The hat is what makes Arby’s visually different from all the other fast food joints.
-Not only that, it’s a part of the history of the company.
+The hat is what makes Arby’s visually different from all the other fast-food joints.
+Not only that, but it’s also a part of the history of the company.
 It was custom created sign that eventually became visually attached to the name.
 There is a definite charm to it… buuuutttt my guess is the company will eventually drop this iconic hat and push the “fresh sliced” angle in doing so.

 Arby’s… waitaminute?!
 Yeah, that’s better!

 Newer commercials are displaying a completely different logo than the one shown above.
 All the materials within the store are the same, however, the logo now being shown on TV is a slight departure from the original logo.
 In my opinion, it’s waaaaaaaay better and closer to the original brand equity.
 The downside: this franchise just spent a ton of money making an update and then almost a year later correcting it.